josephrexme/josephrex.me/content/posts/2022-04-11-journey-to-my-first-home.md

 Things in our unit are beginning to fall apart as our landlord like many others chose to opt for cheapness over durability.
-We knew we were due to move and we were considering renting a single-family property.
-The cost of rent for most good single-family properties in the neighborhoods we wanted was just too high that it didn't make much sense to die on the hill of renting.
-Thanks to our savings and a big tax return this year, we were instantly ready to get into the housing market.
+We knew we were due to move and we were considering renting a single-family property but the cost of rent for most good single-family properties in the neighborhoods we wanted was just too high that it didn't make much sense to die on the hill of renting.
+Thanks to our savings and a big tax return this year, we were instantly ready to get into the housing market as we decided to buy.

 Today, I think back to living in a house in Nigeria where the bathroom was so bad that I'd rather go to a restaurant like I needed to buy a meal when I had to go for number 2.